laurentaubin/GLO-3112---OnlyTanks/backend/README.md

 For docker, refer to the [project's global README](../)

-Either way, the app will be served at `http://localhost:3000`.
+If you run the app manually, the backend will be served at `http://localhost:8888`.
+If you choose to go the Docker way, it will be avalaible at `http://localhost:8080`.